curtcox/Viewer/README.md

 ### Observability

-SecureApp now ships with Logfire support (including LangSmith instrumentation) so local development mirrors production tracing.
+Viewer now ships with Logfire support (including LangSmith instrumentation) so local development mirrors production tracing.
 Install dependencies with `./install`, set your `LOGFIRE_*` and `LANGSMITH_*` values in `.env`, and then use `./run` to start the server.
 The `./install` script installs the required OpenTelemetry instrumentations (`opentelemetry- instrumentation-flask` and `opentelemetry-instrumentation-sqlalchemy`) so Logfire can attach to the framework automatically.